 Resilient Heritage History

 In November 2014, Daniel founded Resilient Heritage as a blog for a more broadened discourse of historic preservation including a more nuanced and inclusive conversation about the possibility of historic preservation to lift up community efforts as they apply to shaping the built environment.
-In May 2019, he converted the Resilient Heritage blog into a full-time business website.
+In May 2019, he converted the Resilient Heritage blog into a full-time website for his firm.
 He currently is a member of Forefront and a member of The Association of Consultants to Nonprofits in Chicago.

 You may contact Daniel at [email protected] or (503) 449-2155.